Icinga/icinga2/doc/6-configuring-icinga-2.md

 An unordered list of key-value pairs.
 Keys must be unique and are compared in a case-insensitive manner.

-Individual key-value pairs must be separated from each other with a comma.
+Individual key-value pairs must either be comma-separated or on separate lines.
 The comma after the last key-value pair is optional.

 Example: